Mulchman/LFGClip/README.md

 # Destiny LFG Clipboard
-Add functionality to destinylfg.net to copy player names to the clipboard.
+Add functionality to destinylfg.net (via Chrome extension) to easily copy player names to the clipboard, to facilitate the awkward Battle.net add friend/invite friend workflow.